 The first stage – Collect – is where you find targeted prospects, using proven search techniques such as Boolean Search to find the right people.

 As well as patience, persistence is key to growing your network on LinkedIn.
-If you spend 20-30 minutes per day connecting with 20-30 targeted prospects, you’ll soon have a high-quality network that is aligned to your business and objectives.
+If you spend 20-30 minutes per day connecting with 20-30 targeted prospects, you’ll soon have a high-quality network aligned to your business objectives.

 The next stage of prospecting is to Converse – to get the communication going with your connection.
-You should aim to keep the momentum of the relationship going, by building rapport, being engaging and personable, and showing how you can add value to your prospective clients.
+Keep the momentum of the relationship going, by building rapport, being engaging and personable, and showing you can add value.

 By sending regular friendly messages – ‘relationship-building messages’ – every 2-3 weeks, you’ll be well on your way to building a powerful professional relationship.
 You need to be patient yet persistent, and that way, your prospective clients will grow to understand who you are, what you offer and why you would be useful to them.

 Don’t push too hard – it’s important to develop mutual respect between you and your prospective client, and that takes time.
 The aim is to nurture your relationship with your connections so that they Know, Like and Trust you.
-Similarly, don’t assume that you’ve wasted your time if a prospect does not become a paid-up client within a week or a month
+Similarly, don’t assume you’ve wasted your time if a prospect doesn’t become a client within a week or a month

 Eventually, you’ll get to the last step of my ‘4C Method’, which is to move to Convert your prospects into profitable clients.

-When you’ve built rapport and given value, you’ll want to move the conversation offline by having a conversation on the phone, over Zoom, or face to face.
+When you’ve built rapport and given value, move the conversation offline – on the phone, over Zoom, or face to face.
 Be patient, and don’t rush to suggest this – it’s better to wait until the time is right.